AboutLearn about our story

-If you would like to become part of the fabric of our [future] scarves, please send a photo of youself at the 2017 March using our online form for us to use your placard on future designs.
+If you would like to become part of the fabric of our [future] scarves, please send a photo of yourself at the 2017 March using our online form to allow us to use your placard on future designs.
 We’ll be editing the scarves as new images come available… our goal?
 No repeats.

 The First Edition